microsoft/Kusto-Query-Language/doc/cursorafterfunction.md

 ---
 title: cursor_after() - Azure Data Explorer
-description: This article describes cursor_after() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/19/2020
+description: Learn how to use the cursor_after() function to compare the ingestion time of the records of a table against the database cursor time. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---